 He returned to this area in the summer of 2015 and he now plays for our main services.

-Michael has been elected Organ Scholar of Selwyn College, Cambridge commencing Autumn 2018.
-He will spend his 'gap-year' as Organ Scholar to the Dean Close Foundation.
-There he will work with musicians throughout the school, the Tewkesbury Abbey Schola Cantorum of Dean Close Preparatory School and the musicians of Tewkesbury Abbey.
-He also won first prize in the the December 2016 London Organ Competition organised by the Organ Club and the Northern Ireland International Organ Competition.
-Congratulations Michael!
+Michael was the first holder of our 'Soundbites' Organ Scholarship (founded 2012).
+He left us in Summer 2017 having been elected Organ Scholar of Selwyn College, Cambridge commencing Autumn 2018.
+He is spending his 'gap-year' as Organ Scholar to the Dean Close Foundation.
+There he is working with musicians throughout the school, the Tewkesbury Abbey Schola Cantorum of Dean Close Preparatory School and the musicians of Tewkesbury Abbey.

 Brian Bromley ARCO - Organist Emeritus